 Color Wars is a competition throughout the year between all the color teams.
 There are various events and challenges that pit the teams against each other in order to gain points.
 Follow Jagathon’s social media accounts and listen to your Leadership Team member to stay in the loop!
 During the event, deck out in your color team’s color and encourage your fellow team members to be the most enthusiastic team out there!

-Congratulations to the Pink Team for being the winner of Color Wars 2018!
+Congratulations to the Yellow Team for being the winner of Color Wars 2019!